forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Update 102 – IAEA Director General Statement on Situation in Ukraine, 130922, <https://www.iaea.org/newscenter/pressreleases/update-102-iaea-director-general-statement-on-situation-in-ukraine>

 Selected Statement: "This means that all three back-up power lines to the ZNPP – Europe’s largest nuclear power plant – have been restored over the past few days."

+##### UKRInform on the Zaporizhzhia Nuclear Plant going Offline
+*Zaporizhzhia NPP at full stop - Energoatom*, 11.09.2022 10:36, <https://www.ukrinform.net/rubric-economy/3568911-zaporizhia-npp-at-full-stop-energoatom.html>

+##### MoscowTimes on the Meeting of Zelensky, Erdogan and Guterres
+Erdogan Warns of 'Another Chernobyl' After Talks in Ukraine, <https://www.themoscowtimes.com/2022/08/19/erdogan-warns-of-another-chernobyl-after-talks-in-ukraine-a78601>

 ### Refs on the Effects of War